 Early in 1972, the legal name of the school was changed to Eastern College: A Baptist Institution.
 The purpose of this change was to increase its appeal to all evangelical Christians, though the school retains its relationship to the American Baptist Churches in the USA.
 Eastern continued to grow in size and complexity, and was granted university status in December, 2001.
 Eastern University reunited with Eastern Baptist Theological Seminary in 2003.
-Honoring the legacy of its longest-serving President, Gordon Palmer, Eastern Baptist Theological Seminary was renamed Palmer Theological Seminary on July 1, 2005.
+Honoring the legacy of its longest-serving President, Gordon Palmer, Eastern Baptist

+Theological Seminary was renamed Palmer Theological Seminary on July 1, 2005.

-Today, Eastern University is comprised of Palmer Theological Seminary, the College of Arts and Sciences, The College of Business and Leadership, the College of Education, the College of Health and Social Sciences, the College of Theology and Ministry, Templeton Honors College, and Esperanza College.
-Eastern University enrolls over 3,300 students in these undergraduate, graduate, urban, professional, international, and seminary programs.
+Today, Eastern University is comprised of Palmer Theological Seminary and College, the College of Arts and Humanities, the College of Business and Leadership, the College of Education, the College of Health and Sciences, Templeton Honors College, and Esperanza College.
+Eastern University enrolls over 3,100 students in these undergraduate, graduate, professional, international, and seminary programs.